 Despite inclusion in every collective bargaining agreement since 1987, the college, now universities, have been violating that provision since at least 2000 when the MSCA did an audit of the institutions.

 You can view the timeline of actions that led up to Massachusetts Department of Labor Relations (DLR) ruling that universities must abide by that provision.

-You can also see what has transpired since the DLR’s original ruling in January 2014 below:
+Below is the history since the DLR’s original ruling in January 2014.

 DLR and Court actions:

 In 2005 the MSCA filed a consolidated grievance regarding the large number of full-time faculty who had “excess workload credits” (having taught on average the equivalent of more than 12 semester hours of credit of instruction each semester).

 On December 16, 2005 Chair of the State College Council of Presidents, Dana Mohler-Faria, ruled that the colleges had to begin to reduce the excess workload credits.
 See the ruling here.